-- LaSPACE Cover Page - Proposed Project Summary Form - Prior LaSPACE Awards Form - A. LURA Student Application Form written by the Student Researcher/Applicant (not to exceed 7 pages including application cover sheet) - B. Proposal Narrative written by the Faculty Mentor/PI (not to exceed 5 pages) - 1.
-Overview of the Faculty Mentor's research - 2.
-Explicit statements of alignment with a NASA Research Priority and the NASA MD, Center, and/or Program(s) under which this alignment falls - 3.
-Proposed work plan for the student, including a timeline with major milestones - 4.
-Benefits to the Student (technical & scientific skills) - 5.
-Professional Development Opportunities (lab meetings, authoring papers, poster presentations, etc.) - 6.
-Benefit to the Research Project (how will the student researcher help advance your project) - C. Letter of Recommendation from the Faculty Mentor/PI for proposed student - D. Budget (LaSPACE Budget Form followed by narrative explanation of all costs) - E. Student Participant List (online form completion certification) - F. NASA Media Release Form (completed by PI and all identified student participants)
+- LaSPACE Cover Page - Proposed Project Summary Form - Prior LaSPACE Awards Form - A. LURA Student Application Form completed by the Student Researcher/Applicant (not to exceed 7 pages including application cover sheet) - B. Proposal Narrative written by the Faculty Mentor/PI (not to exceed 6 pages) - 1.
+Overview of the Faculty Mentor's Research - 2.
+Explicit statements of alignment with a NASA Research Priority and the NASA MD it supports (you may also include NASA Centers and/or Missions and Program(s) under which this alignment falls).
+Broad and general statements about relevance to NASA will not fulfill this requirement.
+Explicit statements about active work at NASA is required. - 3.
+Diversity Recruitment (explicitly describe the steps taken to encourage / recruit diverse students to your lab in general and this project in particular; include details regarding obstacles, challenges, successes, & failures in this recruitment process) - 4.
+Proposed Work Plan for the student, including a timeline with major milestones - 5.
+Benefits to the Student (technical & scientific skills) - If this proposal is a request for a consecutive award for a student already being funded by a LURA, include here how this proposed project builds on (but does not duplicate) the work from the previous award. - 6.
+Professional Development Opportunities (lab meetings, authoring papers, poster presentations, etc.) - 7.
+Benefit to the Research Project (how will the student researcher help advance your project) - C. Letter of Recommendation from the Faculty Mentor/PI for proposed student - D. Budget (LaSPACE Budget Form followed by narrative explanation of all costs) - E. Student Participant List (online form completion certification) - F. NASA Media Release Form (completed by PI and all identified student participants) - G. For Consecutive Award Requests only: Include preliminary final technical report here for the current LURA.